user04f8/registration-magic/README.md

 # registration-magic
 Automate BU Registration

-##
+## Building the project
-- To build this project you must have python and flutter installed on your system.
+To build this project you must have python and flutter installed on your system.
 To run the project go to the ui folder and type the command:

 -   $flutter run lib/main.dart

+(The backend is in Python, an interpreted language, so no building is required)

 ## Running the project